Reverse Engineering of Malbolge Programs

 • Opr of C1 into value.

 0t2222202002 !
 (C0 !
-(C2 ! input)) is tested against C2, where ! denotes the crazy operation.
+(C2 ! input)) is tested against C2, where ! denotes the Opr command.
 Thus, it seems reasonable to construct a user input that will pass the test.

-The final Opr of 0t2222202002 into [D] will result in C2 iff [D] has been 0t1111121221 before.
-Thus we are looking for an input character that satisfies (C0 !
-(C2 ! input)) = 0t1111121221.
-The Opr (C0 !
-(C2 ! input)) transforms every 0 and every 2 of the input into a 1.
+The operation C0 !
+(C2 ! input) transforms every 0 and every 2 of the input into a 1.
 On the other hand, every 1 will be transformed into a 2.
-Consequently the input must be 0tXXXXX1X11X, where each X is either a 0 or a 2.
+Consequently, the input we are looking for is 0tXXXXX1X11X, where each X is either a 0 or a 2.

-Since Malbolge reads the input as 8 bit character, the range of input characters goes from 0 to 255 (plus C2 for EOF).
-Thus, only an input of 0t10110, 0t10112, 0t12110, or 0t12112 will satisfy the test performed by the crackme.
-Only the first two numbers correspond to ASCII characters.
-By decoding to ASCII characters, we can conclude that the correct input character is ] or _.
+Since Malbolge reads input as an 8-bit character, the range of possible input characters goes from 0 to 255 (plus C2 for EOF).
+Thus, the following input characters satisfy the test performed by the crackme: 0t10110, 0t10112, 0t12110, and 0t12112.
+Only the first two characters are ASCII characters (range from 0x00 to 0x7f): ']' and '_'.

-Let's find out whether this is the password already or further steps are performed in the newly discovered branch of the crackme.
-Therefore execute the original crackme.mb with a Malbolge interpreter and type ] (or _), followed by return.
-The output of the crackme is Pass: g00dj06.
-That's it.
-We succeeded.
+Let's find out whether this is the password or further transformations are performed in the non disassembled code of the crackme.
+Therefore, we execute the original crackme.mb with a Malbolge interpreter and type ] (or _), followed by return.
+The output of the crackme is as follows.

 Contact | Site notice (Impressum)